joonarafael/unsecure-software/docs/installation_manual.md

 docker compose up --build -d
 ```

+Please make sure you execute the command in the root directory of the repository, where the `docker-compose.yml` file is located!

 The setup and launch might take a moment, be patient, the `npm i` command might take literally many minutes to complete.

-If you encounter a problem with the command above, and you are prompted with an error message like "**Got permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock**", you should read [this thread post](https://www.digitalocean.com/community/questions/how-to-fix-docker-got-permission-denied-while-trying-to-connect-to-the-docker-daemon-socket "DigitalOcean - How to fix docker: Got permission denied while trying to connect to the Docker daemon socket").
+If you encounter a problem with the command above, and you are prompted with an error message like "**Got permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock**", try running `systemctl start docker`.
+It could also be that the fix you need is specified in [this thread post](https://www.digitalocean.com/community/questions/how-to-fix-docker-got-permission-denied-while-trying-to-connect-to-the-docker-daemon-socket "DigitalOcean - How to fix docker: Got permission denied while trying to connect to the Docker daemon socket").

+Some Linux users may also find they've installed conflicting Docker Compose versions (for example one through `snap` and one through the `curl` installation).
+In such case I'd suggest removing the `snap` version with `sudo snap remove docker`.

+### Accessing The Application

-Connect to the application by opening your web browser and navigating to [localhost:3000](http://localhost:3000 "Your localhost:3000"), or whatever the correct port is for your `application-container` Docker container (check designated port numbers with `docker ps`).
+Connect to the application by opening your web browser of choice and navigating to [localhost:3000](http://localhost:3000 "Your localhost:3000"), or whatever the correct port is for your `application-container` Docker container (check designated port numbers with `docker ps`).

 The port number is listed below the `PORTS` column.
 The default port number is `3000`, but it will be automatically assigned to a free port on your machine if port `3000` is already in use.
 For example, one time on my machine the port assignment looked like this: `0.0.0.0:32769->3000/tcp, :::32769->3000/tcp`.
 I reached the application then from [localhost:32769](http://localhost:32769 "Your localhost:32769").